mitesh1612/blog/_posts/2021-07-01-custom-test-attribute.md

 }
 ```

 So now we are basically wrapping the execution of test with a higher order function (eerily similar to how Python decorators are written).
-So for a developer, now they have to write their code.
+So for a developer, now they have to write their test code.
 Then create a runner function invoking the test using the higher order function we wrote.
 I still feel this is a reasonable trade-off and definitely better than the original way, but I wanted to look further for solutions.

 So I started reading on how to achieve a lot of things using C# Attributes.
 I read up about [Aspect Oriented Programming](https://en.wikipedia.org/wiki/Aspect-oriented_programming) and how [**PostSharp**](https://www.postsharp.net/) can be used to achieve exactly what I wanted using C# attributes.
 But as I said, I wanted to avoid using any extra library, and thus ignored this suggestion.